A Guide to Pruning and Trimming Hedges

 How to Trim a Hedge: Formal Hedges

 When trimming a formal hedge, you want to ensure that you get clean, uniform edges and dense foliage.
 For this purpose, electric hedge trimmers are usually the best and most efficient tools, but you can also use secateurs for more detailed work and finishing touches.
+For advice on how to sharpen secateurs please have a look at this website.

 To get the most uniform lines, your hedge trimmer must be clean and sharp.
 Working with sharp tools can obviously be hazardous, so take precautions such as wearing protective gloves and goggles.
 It’s also best to avoid using the electric trimmer in wet conditions.